Emergencies

 Printed copies of the beamline orientation and the safety declaration form are available at the TOMCAT beamline.

-The small sample preparation lab at TOMCAT is equipped with the basic tools and equipment necessary to prepare samples and to mount them on holders.
-As such, it is not a fully equipped chemical laboratory!
+The small sample preparation labs at TOMCAT are equipped with the basic tools and equipment necessary to prepare samples and to mount them on holders.
+As such, they are not a fully equipped chemical laboratory!

 Separate tools are provided for work with either normal samples (blue boxes), or any biological samples (green boxes).
 Please always use the appropriate equipment and make sure they do not get mixed up.